+Probability of Wet = .9983116

 Step XVI.

 (10 points) Compute the predicted marginal impacts of Baptist, Catholic, Percent_nonwhite, and RUC_code estimated at the values given in Step XV with those estimated at the values given in Step XIV.
 Include the estimated marginal impacts in your report.
 Confirm that the marginal impacts are much smaller in Step XV than in Step XIV.
 Explain why.

-Sp9a
+The marginal impacts at Catholic = 4 are much larger than when Catholic = 50 (0.0216 > 0.000194).
+This is because as the observation moves closer to the ends of the variable range, the probability curve plateaus such that it does not make as much of an increase in probability for a per unit change in Catholic percentage in that county. acc9a